SkinnyDevi/MU-VR-Experience/README.md

 The reason behind the use of NodeJS comes from how extensive and powerful all frameworks within and external from NodeJS can be, delivering fast responses for real-time performance, as well as taking advantage of the extensive versatility that comes with the JavaScript language.

-Within the use of NodeJS, frameworks like Express JS with Sequelize were used to provide a stable and fast server and server connection with the database.
+Within the use of NodeJS, frameworks like Express JS with Sequelize were used to provide a stable server connection and fast response time with the database.

-The user experience on the other hand was made using Unity.
+The user experience, on the other hand, was made using Unity.

 <p align="center">
 	<img width="600" height="140" src="https://unity3d.com/profiles/unity3d/themes/unity/images/pages/branding_trademarks/unity-mwu-black.png" alt="Unity Logo">
 </p>

 Unity was chosen for this project due to its simplicity and how powerful it can be.
-Knowing there are other game engines like Unreal Engine or Godot, Unity provides a simple and interactive user experience to develop the game, while providing powerful tools to exploit the users creativity.
+Knowing there are other game engines like Unreal Engine or Godot, Unity provides a simple and interactive user experience to develop the game, while providing powerful tools to exploit the developer's creativity.

 <a name="project-planning">